Tobias-Fechner/re-place.academy/3 - Product/0 - Value.md

 This is the potential opened up by the [[Framework Intro|12-step]] community organising framework, and the two together highlights the yin-yang complementarity between the internet content from prevailing paradigms and the [[8.5.
 Generating Aliveness|re-patterning]] required by regenerative development pathways.
 Navigating this middle ground is precisely the interplay between what is and what could be, outlined in the three horizons framework [^2] for systems change.

 This tooling is suitable to the context of community learning hubs, which play a central role in connecting people in a local area.
 In such a project, many people often pass through these hubs of the relations can often remain implicit.
 A framework guiding the development of these relations and more through higher orders of organising is crucial for such network hub systems to actualise their potential as community catalysts.
-The stakeholder groups outlined in [[1 - Use Cases]] give some exmaples of the different materialisations of same underlying community network hub pattern.
+The stakeholder groups outlined in [[1 - Use Cases]] give some examples of the different manifestations of same underlying community network hub pattern.
 ### Digital Identity

 # Re:Place + Voyaging